 1.11 The JSE must be informed immediately of any new events in the sponsor declaration or changes thereto, in relation to an approved executive.

-1.12 Any approved executive or staff member that has an interest in an applicant issuer, being 10% or more compared to personal wealth, must not be involved in providing advice to such applicant issuer.
+1.12 Any approved executive or staff member that has a material interest in an applicant issuer, compared to personal wealth, must not be involved in providing advice to such applicant issuer.

 1.13 If an approved executive changes employment, the JSE must be notified within 48 hours.